e2jk/delimited2fixedwidth/README.md

                         Specify the output file
   -od OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
-                        The directory in which to create the output files -c CONFIG, --config CONFIG
+                        The directory in which to create the output files -m, --move-input-files
+                        Move the input files to the output directory after processing.
+Must be used in conjunction with the `--output- directory` argument.
+  -c CONFIG, --config CONFIG
                         Specify the configuration file -dl DELIMITER, --delimiter DELIMITER